I’m a masochist.

 Why?
 Because I love my work.
 Working as a marketing consultant, an online marketer and online in general and loving it makes you a masochist.
 Why?
 Because whatever you do in the present decides whether your current project will be a success, but whether it really will be a success can only be determined in the distant future.
 Sometimes your decisions in the present can make or break a company and the waiting time can kill you.
 Weeks are short, months are normal, years are probable.

 Yes, many things can be tested and often you can evaluate your decisions before implementing – but that is a symptom, not a cure.
-Marketing is hard because it is an unexact science, and one person’s opportunity is the other person’s downfall.
+Marketing is hard because it is an inexact science, and one person’s opportunity is the other person’s downfall.

 You got to be a masochist to put yourself in this position over and over again (and marketing consultants do).